-Letter dated November 19th, 2004, from the Applicant with 4 sets of documents with a number of exhibits.
+Letter dated November 15th, 2004, from the Applicant in reply to the report.

-Letter dated November 29th, 2004, from the Respondent in reply.
+Letter dated November 29th, 2004, from the Respondent in reply to the Applicant's observation.

 Having confirmed both parties had copies, these documents were entered on the record as evidence for the purpose of the hearing.